EthanJones0306/crypto_data_pipeline/README.md

 ## 🎯 Overview

-A sophisticated full-stack application for managing and analyzing multi-asset investment portfolios.
-Track real-time positions in stocks and cryptocurrencies, simulate leverage trading with liquidation calculations, analyze gains/losses with interactive visualizations, and monitor market data from multiple providers with intelligent caching and fallback strategies.
+A sophisticated full-stack application for managing and analysing multi-asset investment portfolios.
+Track real-time positions in stocks and cryptocurrencies, simulate leverage trading with liquidation calculations, analyse gains/losses with interactive visualisations, and monitor market data from multiple providers with intelligent caching and fallback strategies.

 **Perfect for:** Investment simulation, portfolio analysis, learning full-stack development patterns, API integration, and building sophisticated data-driven interfaces.